shwetank/extension-docs/tut_context_menus.md

 ---
 layout: default-withsidebar
-title: Context Menus
+title: Working with the context menu
+author: shwetankdixit
 copyright: opera-ccby
 ---

-# Working with the context menu
-*By Shwetank Dixit*

 This article will describe how to use the `chrome.contextmenus.*` methods and events to manipulate the browser's context menu